 Can You Extend the Grace Period on Student Loans?

-The grace period is only available once per loan.
-If you go back to school after the grace period ends, that loan won’t have another grace period after graduation from the later program.
+Not usually.
+And the grace period is generally only available once per loan.
+However, if you return to school at least half-time before the grace period ends, then your grace period clock is reset.
 Any new student loans taken out during a return to school will come with a grace period.

 Private student loan lenders may offer a grace period extension or other deferment or forbearance options.
 Check directly with your lender to learn about the repayment options available to you.